-Bau Nyale Festival – In February or March, hundreds of people will rush to Lombok to catch a glimpse of the first nyale (worm-like fish) at the huge fishing festival.
+Bau Nyale Festival – Hundreds of people will rush to Lombok in February or March to catch glimpses of the first cycle (worm-like fish) at the vast fishing festival.

 March / April

 Bali Nyepi day – also known as the day of silence, is celebrated every year as the Hindu New Year (Saka new year).
-The date changes according to Balinese calendar every year but would usually fall between March and April.
+The date changes according to the Balinese calendar every year but usually falls between March and April.

 May / June

-Waisak – In commemoration of the birth, enlightenment and death of the Gautama Buddha, the Indonesian Buddhist will usually observe this special day sometime during the full moon of May / June.
+Waisak – In commemorating the birth, enlightenment, and death of the Gautama Buddha, the Indonesian Buddhist will usually observe this special day sometime during the full moon of May / June.
 During Waisak in Borobudur, the largest Buddhist monument in the world, the day will be grandly celebrated by thousands of monks and pilgrims.

 June / July

-Yogyakarta Festival – In June to July, you will find shows and exhibitions here.
+Yogyakarta Festival – You will find shows and exhibitions here from June to July.

-Bali Arts Festival – Normally around June-July, There will be performances from all remote corners of Indonesia, almost forgotten ritual and village dances, food and offerings, classical palace dance and even contemporary dances from the schools of Denpasar.
+Bali Arts Festival – Normally around June-July, There will be performances from all remote corners of Indonesia, almost forgetting the ritual and village dances, food and offerings, classical palace dance, and even contemporary dances from the schools of Denpasar.